Netanyahu draws "red line" on Iran's nuclear program

 “At this late hour, there is only one way to peacefully prevent Iran from getting atomic bombs.
 That’s by placing a clear red line on Iran’s nuclear program,” Netanyahu said.

-Iran, Netanyahu said, was well into what he defined as the second stage of enrichment - 20 percent purification - and predicted it would complete that stage by “next spring, at most by next summer, at current enrichment rates.”
+Iran, Netanyahu said, was well into what he defined as the second stage of enrichment - 20 percent purification - and predicted it would complete it by “next spring, at most by next summer, at current enrichment rates.”

 According to an August report by the U.N.
 International Atomic Energy Agency (IAEA), Iran has stockpiled 91.4 kg (201.5 pounds) of the 20 percent material.